machinefi/w3bstream-android-sdk/README.md

 ```
     w3bStreamKit.upload("{"latitude":"29,5640369","longitude":"106,4652020","random":"39647","timestamp":1660052772,"imei":"258897981888933","shakeCount":6}")
 ```
-NOTICE: The type of data must be json string
+Notice: The type of data must be json string

 ### Other